mhayes0022/challenge19/README.md

 ## Credits

-This application is based on starter code provided by the University of Minnesota's Coding Bootcamp.
+This application is based on starter code provided by the University of Minnesota, as an assignment for the EdX Full Stack Web Development Bootcamp run through the University.
+It was completed in conjunction with other students.

 ## License